hamiltonbrba/python-api-challenge/README.md

    - Python libraries: `matplotlib`, `pandas`, `numpy`, `requests`, `time`, `scipy`, `citipy`

 2. **Running the Script**:
-   - Ensure you have an API key from OpenWeatherMap.
+   - Make sure you have an API key from OpenWeatherMap.
    - Update the `weather_api_key` variable in the script with your API key.
    - Run the Jupyter notebook `WeatherPy.ipynb` to generate plots and analysis.